 - Medical oncologist.
 This is the cancer specialist you’ll probably see most often.
 Usually your oncologist will oversee your general care and coordinate treatments with other specialists.
-Your oncologist will also be in charge of chemotherapy, hormone therapy, and immunotherapy.
+Your oncologist will also be in charge of chemotherapy, hormone therapy, targeted therapy and immunotherapy.
 You’ll likely visit your medical oncologist for long-term, regular checkups.

 - Radiation oncologist.
 This cancer specialist treats cancer with radiation therapy.

 - Surgical oncologist.
 This is a surgeon who has special training in treating cancer.
 Your surgical oncologist may be called in to diagnose cancer with a biopsy.
 Surgical oncologists also treat cancer by removing tumors or other cancerous tissue.

 Depending on your case, you may also need to see other types of doctors for special cancer care.
 For instance, you may need to see a hematologist, who specializes in treating disorders of the blood, bone marrow, and lymph nodes.
 Sometimes, surgery might be done by a general surgeon instead of a surgical oncologist.
 Or you might need to see a plastic surgeon if you need reconstructive surgery after treatment.
 You might also wish to see a psychiatrist or a psycho-oncologist, a psychiatrist who specializes in the psychological challenges of coping with cancer.